simonjarr/Double-Pendulum/README.md

 # Double-Pendulum

 Double Pendulum implemented with Python and Tkinter

+# Required Modules

+The following are used:

+- `numpy`
+- `odeint`
+- `tkinter`
+- `time`

+# Instructions

+Just run the script and the animation will start.
+Almost every line is commented on.
+You can change masses, lengths of the rods, initial conditions etc. in the script.

+# Issues

 As of the first release of the script, there are a few problems.
 I initially tried to create the time array to be incremented 0.1 seconds going up to any amount of time.
 I set the .after() function argument to 0.1 seconds as well to achieve a smooth animation.
 Animation turned out to be too slow for some reason.